 Our remaining philanthropic goal is $1.6 million.

 The total projected cost of the development, including acquisition, contingencies and soft costs, is $7.4 million.
 Bread of Life will own 6,361 square feet and has anticipated development costs of $2.9 million.
 MNHC will own 14 low-income studio apartments, totaling 8,531 square feet with development costs of $4.5 million.

 A gift to the Under One Roof campaign is an opportunity to help us achieve our mission to feed the body and nurture the soul.
 Your gift also presents a unique opportunity to be permanently recognized in our new space.
 Learn more on our Naming Opportunities page.

-If you would like more information or a presentation about our "Under One Roof" Campaign, or to make a gift or pledge, please fill out the form below
+If you would like more information or a presentation about our "Under One Roof" Campaign, please fill out the form below

 MNHC is financing their portion with state and federal low-income housing funds.
 The North Suburban HOME Consortium awarded $1.2 million to the project.
 In December 2017 the Federal Home Loan Bank Affordable Housing Program and Century Bank (through a FHLB Member Loan) awarded $1.4 million to the project.
 Also in December 2017, MNHC purchased two other properties in Malden that provide supported housing for formerly homeless individuals and veterans: the Kaszanek House and the Washington Street SRO Residence.
 MNHC will own and manage these properties along with the 54 Eastern Ave units being created.